TEMOGHOGHO/TEMMYTEE-SUBSCRIPTION-SERVICE/README.md

 image

-SQL Queries for CUSOMER SEGMENATION FOR A SUBSCRIPTION SERVICE Select * from [dbo].[CustomerData] retrieve the total number of customers from each region.
+## SQL Queries for CUSTOMER SEGMENTATION FOR TEMMYTEE SUBSCRIPTION SERVICE
+ Select * from [dbo].[CustomerData]
+retrieve the total number of customers from each region.
 Select region, count(CustomerID) as Total_number